1217 Assistant Registrar - Veteran Student Services

-4. Ensures that eligible and potential students are informed about their benefits, new and existing laws governing same, and veterans’ services available to them by continuing an active outreach and recruitment program.
+4. Ensures that eligible and potential students are informed about their benefits, new and existing laws governing same, and veterans’ services available to them through proactive communication.

-7. Facilitates compliance with federal, state, and other agencies by developing policies, procedures, and interoffice forms, as appropriate, to meet changing federal Department of Veterans Affairs laws governing veterans’ educational benefits.
+5. Facilitates compliance with federal, state, and other agencies by developing policies, procedures,and interoffice forms, as appropriate, to meet changing federal Department of Veterans Affairs laws governing veterans’ educational benefits.

-8. Remains knowledgeable about proposed and enacted federal legislation which affects veterans’ educational programs by maintaining membership in the professional organization of the Association of Veterans Educational Certifying Officials and participating in national and regional conferences.
+6. Remains knowledgeable about proposed and enacted federal legislation which affects veterans’ educational programs by maintaining membership in professional organizations and participating in national and regional conferences.

-9. Promotes a positive image of the Office of the Registrar by assisting students in the application process for military benefits by helping them to complete appropriate and required forms, advising them of their rights and responsibilities concerning military benefits, and providing them with information about the status of their benefits.
+7. Promotes a positive image of the Office of the Registrar by assisting students in the application process for veteran or active military benefits by helping them to complete appropriate and required forms, advising them of their rights and responsibilities concerning veteran and active military benefits, and providing them with information about the status of their benefits.

 12. Oversees the functions of customer relations and information processing, including coordination of how visitors are greeted, telephones answered, faxes reviewed, and emails addressed.

-The Assistant Registrar and Coordinator of Veterans Services is supervised by the Registrar.
+The Assistant Registrar – Veteran Student Services is supervised by the Registrar.